-Seventeen top-ranked international and U.S. business schools are invited to participate each year.
+Nineteen top-ranked international and U.S. business schools are invited to participate each year.
 Invited schools select a team of four undergraduate students and a faculty advisor to attend the competition.
 Team members should possess expertise in a wide range of business disciplines from finance, marketing, economics and accounting, to international issues, technology, quantitative thinking, and management.

 Teams are judged by a panel of industry experts including CEOs, top management executives and consultants.

 All team members must actively participate in the presentation phase, which is followed by a question and answer period.
 Judges base their decisions on such criteria as the depth and comprehensiveness of analysis, relevance, originality, persuasiveness and overall presentation.